How To Fix Irritable Bowel Syndrome (IBS) By Treating The Root Causes

 An overgrowth of opportunistic or pathogenic bacteria.

 Usually, the most common reason for this is the overuse of antibiotics (at any time in your life, especially in childhood) that decimates the rich rainforest of beneficial bacteria in your gut.
-These imbalances can be corrected once identified with the G.I Map test and carefully addressed by a qualified an experienced health practitioner.

-I used to follow a strict Fodmap diet for my IBS for years, because I didn’t know the root causes of my Irritable Bowel Syndrome.
+I used to follow a strict Fodmap diet for my IBS for years because I didn’t know the root causes of my Irritable Bowel Syndrome.

-Without identifying the root causes and treating them, people are left to be ‘Fodmap for life’ which is a very damaging approach in the long term.
+Without identifying the root causes and treating them, people are left to be ‘Fodmap for life’, which is a very damaging approach in the long term.

-How can we address this?
+How can we cure or fix IBS?

 Bacterial overgrowth Sydney Nutritionist